yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cscrollbar-class.md

 - WS_DISABLED rzadko

-- WS_GROUP Do grupowanie formantów
+- WS_GROUP do grup formantów

 ### <a name="example"></a>Przykład